-- In Supernatural, when Dick Roman makes a deal with Crowley, the King of Hell pulls a very long scroll out of his coat, and the two spend the night reading and revising with a red Sharpie.
+- Played for Laughs when Dick Roman makes a deal with Crowley.
+The King of Hell pulls a very long scroll out of his coat, and the two spend the entire night reading and revising with a magnifying glass and a red Sharpie.

 - Ellery Queen: In "The Adventure of the Comic Book Crusader", Ellery despises the proposed Ellery Queen comic, but he is legally powerless to stop it because a clause in Ellery's contract stipulates that the company can license his likeness to use in any way they see fit.

 - Monty Python's Flying Circus: A man hosting a dinner finds out that when you sign up for the Book of the Month club, you get a free hundredweight of animal dung delivered to your house.
 Of course, it's not on the forms because that would be bad for business.
 Seconds later, he learns that when you order a new cooker, you also get a free dead Indian.
 Of course, in that case, the free dead Indian is mentioned in the adverts.
 It's just that it's in the very small print so as not to affect the sales.
 And then they find out for every two cartons of single cream you buy, the Milk Marketing Board gives you an M4 motorway.
 This leads to a scene of the couple standing in a highway with a dead Indian and lots of dung.
 A police car then drives up:

 Inspector: Yes!
 This couple is just one of the prizes in this year's Police Raffle.
 Other prizes include two years for breaking and entering, a crate of search warrants, a 'What's all this then?'
 T-shirt and a weekend for two with a skinhead of your own choice.